iron-software/IronPdf.Examples/how-to/pdf-image-flatten-csharp/README.md

 ***Based on <https://ironpdf.com/how-to/pdf-image-flatten-csharp/>***

-Flattening a PDF is a useful technique for converting interactive elements such as text fields, checkboxes, radio buttons, and drop-down lists into static images.
-This prevents further modifications and is particularly beneficial for various application use-cases.
-Using IronPDF, you can perform PDF flattening in C# effortlessly with a mere single line of code.
+PDF documents frequently come with interactive elements like text boxes, checkboxes, radio buttons, and drop-down lists.
+To render these forms non-editable for various uses, it's necessary to flatten the PDF.
+With IronPDF, you can achieve this with one simple line of code in your C# applications.

 <center>
 	<div style="display: flex; align-items: center; justify-content: center;">